Jane Garvey (broadcaster)

-Jane Susan Garvey (born 23 June 1964) is a British radio presenter, until recently of BBC Radio 4's Woman's Hour, and co-founder of the weekly podcast series Fortunately (from March 2017-November 2022).
-She now hosts a Times Radio show and the "Off Air" podcast with Fi Glover.
+Jane Susan Garvey (born 23 June 1964) is a British radio presenter, until 31 December 2010 she presented BBC Radio 4's Woman's Hour.
+She co-founded the weekly podcast series Fortunately (from March 2017 to November 2022).
+Since October 2022 she has hosted a Times Radio show and the "Off Air" podcast with Fi Glover.

 Garvey's was the first voice on BBC Radio 5 Live when it launched at 5:00 am on 28 March 1994.
 She presented the station's breakfast programme and the relaunched Midday show, and co-presented its Drive show on weekday afternoons with Peter Allen, for which she and Allen won four Sony Gold Awards.

 Early life and education

 Garvey was born in Crosby, near Liverpool, in 1964.
 Her father is Ray Garvey, and her mother, Maureen (born O'Neill), was a hospital receptionist.
 She was educated at Merchant Taylors' Girls' School in Crosby, a private school in Merseyside.
 She is a graduate in English of the University of Birmingham.